timothysanders/math-015/ch2/ch2-notes.md

 - Order is always important in permutations
 - Permutation notation can be written as `P(n,r)`
   - `P(8,3)` translates to `8!/(8-3)!`
+  - In this formula, `n` is the number of elements in the pool and `r` is the number of elements selected
 - Example, six bands who will be playing in four slots `P(6,4)`
   - `6!/(6-4)! = 6 * 5 * 4 * 3 = 360`
 - Example, 112 attendees and three prizes `P(112,3)`